AliMuhammadAsad/Mobile-Robotics-Project/README.md

 <img alt="cane" src="Assets/cane.png" align="right" width="25%"/>

 At the heart of the project is the development of a simulation using ```Gazebo```, integrated with ```ROS``` as a middleware, and ```MATLAB Simulink```.
 Our focus is on crafting an autonomous mobile robot in the form of a cane that serves not just as a navigational aid but also as a beacon of independance for visually impaired individuals.
+The image to the right shows an example of a wheeled walking cane that can be modelled as an extension to the Turtlebot simulation model.

 <em>*For the purpose of simulation, the navigation cane is modelled as a wheeled mobile robot - the Gazebo Turtlebot serves as a model which acts as an assistive cane in our case.</em>

 ### The Challenge and Our Solution